 - Methods: Genotyping, variant calling, and quality control were performed as described in Grove et al.8

-- Description: Whole genome sequencing is being performed through NHLBI’s Trans-Omics for Precision Medicine (TOPMed) project (www.nhlbiwgs.org), through a contract with Macrogen, under the direction of the Nickerson Laboratory at University of Washington.
-Phases I and II of the TOPMed project include >60,000 samples from multiple cohorts, being sequenced at >30x depth of coverage at one of six sequencing centers (Baylor Human Genome Sequencing Center, Broad Institute, Illumina, Macrogen, New York Genome Center, Northwest Genomics Center).
-Joint calling of all samples will be performed by the TOPMed Informatics Resource Center at the University of Michigan, under the Direction of Dr. Gonçalo Abecasis.
+- Description: Whole genome sequencing has been performed through NHLBI’s Trans-Omics for Precision Medicine (TOPMed) project at the direction of the Nickerson Laboratory at University of Washington.
+The TOPMed project include >100,000 samples from multiple cohorts, being sequenced at >30x depth of coverage with joint calling of all samples performed by the TOPMed Informatics Resource Center at the University of Michigan.
+Detailed methods are available at https://www.nhlbiwgs.org/data-sets.

 1. Nalls MA, Wilson JG, Patterson NJ, Tandon A, Zmuda JM, Huntsman S, Garcia M, Hu D, Li R, Beamer BA, Patel KV, Akylbekova EL, Files JC, Hardy CL, Buxbaum SG, Taylor HA, Reich D, Harris TB, Ziv E. Admixture mapping of white cell count: genetic locus responsible for lower white blood cell count in the Health ABC and Jackson Heart studies.
 Am J Hum Genet.
 2008 Jan;82(1):81-7.
 Erratum in: Am J Hum Genet.
 2008 Feb;82(2):532.
 PMC2253985.